rekalogika/rekalogika.dev/docs/file-bundle/23-object-id-resolver.md

 :::info

-If you have a custom implementation of `ObjectIdResolverInterface`, the default implementation is still active, but has a lower priority than your custom implementation.
+If you have a custom implementation of `ObjectIdResolverInterface`, the default implementation is still active but has a lower priority than your custom implementation.

 :::